mgunyho/PdArray/PdArray/README.md

 sample.
 A CV input controls the position of a cursor for reading out the array values.
-There are two outputs: one will output the stepped values of the array directly (useful for e.g. sequencing), and the other will output smooth interpolated values, using the same interpolation algorithm as Pd.
+There are two outputs: one will output the stepped values of the array directly (useful for e.g. sequencing), and the other will output smooth interpolated values, using the same interpolation algorithm as the `tabread4~` object in Pd.

 [**TODO**: basic image - show smooth vs step here?]